Maz-hub/capstone/README.md

 ## Distinctiveness and Complexity

 **Swiss Romande Hikes** is a personal guide-based web app with a geospatial component.
-It features a map-based interface, dynamic trail data, trail-specific weather integration, and a user-centric design inspired by real-world tourism needs.
+It features a map-based interface, dynamic trail data, trail-specific weather integration, and a user-centric design.

 The application uses: